g00dnatur3/http-rest-client/README.md

 This allows setting headers/cookies on a per reqeust basis instead of a per client basis as show above.

-Another example of a RequestDecorator that will "decorate" a single request sent from a RestClient.
+This example of RequestDecorator will "decorate" on a per request basis:

 	public RequestDecorator authorize(final String credentials) {